Register with us

 Explore Aotearoa

-Aotearoa New Zealand has been in the top 5 countries in the Global Peace Index every year since it launched in 2009 and has a broad range of places to call home, from the bustling metropolis of our main centres to the easygoing vibe of our coastal or rural communities.
+New Zealand - Aotearoa has been in the top 5 countries in the Global Peace Index every year since it launched in 2009 and has a broad range of places to call home, from the bustling metropolis of our main centres to the easy-going vibe of our coastal or rural communities.

 Find out more information about what part of our beautiful country is the best fit for you.